lalomorales22/UnrealMCP-forked/MCP/README_MCP_SETUP.md

 python "%~dp0unreal_mcp_server.py"
 ```

+Save it in the `Plugins\UnrealMCP\MCP\` directory.

 ### 3. Configure Claude Desktop

-Create or update the Claude Desktop configuration file at:
+Locate or create the Claude Desktop configuration file at:

 ```
 %APPDATA%\Claude\claude_desktop_config.json
 ```

-With the following content:
+Add or update it with the following content, replacing the path with the actual location of your `run_unreal_mcp.bat`:

 ```json
 {
     "mcpServers": {